Searching for library resources has been made a lot better!

 Discovering and getting to our highly-rated and diverse collection of books, e-books, journal articles, primary sources, and more – the information you need for your research, teaching and learning – has been improved in multiple ways.
+Have a look at this collection of FAQs on how to use the new system, as well as this detailed Library Search Tips research guide.

 - Single integrated search for books, articles, journals, and more